 User identity service

-In Silhouette, the user is defined as Identity trait.
+In Silhouette, Identity trait defines the user.
 User operations are handled based on an implementation of IdentityService.
 To store user identity data in a database, we have to develop UserServiceImpl and add one additional method for the user insert operation:

 As you can see, we just implemented insert and find (by username) methods using ReactiveMongoApi.